awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

     Specifies the name of the backup vault in which to store the backup\.
 You create the value by using AWS Backup\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a string value with a vault name\.
 **Important**
 The vault must already exist when the backup plan is launched the first time\.
-We recommend that you use AWS CloudFormation StackSets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
+We recommend that you use AWS CloudFormation stack sets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
 For more information, see [Create a stack set with self\-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started-create.html#create-stack-set-service-managed-permissions) in the *AWS CloudFormation User Guide*\.
   + `start_backup_window_minutes` – This policy key maps to the `StartWindowMinutes` key in an AWS Backup plan\.

-     \(Optional\) Specifies the number of minutes to wait before cancelling a job that does not start successfully\.
+     \(Optional\) Specifies the number of minutes to wait before canceling a job that does not start successfully\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of minutes\.
   + `complete_backup_window_minutes` – This policy key maps to the `CompletionWindowMinutes` key in an AWS Backup plan\.

     \(Optional\) Specifies the number of minutes after a backup job successfully starts before it must complete or it is cancelled by AWS Backup\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of minutes\.